Tag: share

 2) How could pride get in the way of our perception of God’s deliverance?

 3) Help, Humility, and Timing.
-How do you see those working in your in regards to your faith journey, and in regards to your behavior toward others?
+How do you see those working in your life in regards to your faith journey, and in regards to your behavior toward others?

 • Through God’s Mercy